 The roles and responsibilities of the Credit Committee are set out in its terms of reference, which are available here (THFC) and here (AHF).
 A limited portion of these documents has been redacted due to commercial sensitivity.

 The Audit and Risk Committee reviews internal controls, financial reporting, annual financial statements, the performance and recommendations of external and internal auditors, the independence of the external auditors, the level of any non-audit services provided by them and compliance with laws and regulations.
 It considers financial and operational risks as a precursor to these matters being reviewed by the full Board at its scheduled meetings.

-Members comprise Guy Thomas (Chair), Anthony King and David Montague.
+Members comprise Guy Thomas (Chair), Scott Bottles, Anthony King, David Montague and Gail Teasdale.
 The Group Chair attends by invitation.
 The Chief Executive and other senior members of staff attend when required.